 Leiden University, the Netherlands

-Ka-Kin Cheuk is a Post-Doctoral Researcher at the Leiden University Institute for Area Studies (LIAS) and a Postdoctoral Fellow of Global Asia at NYU Shanghai.
+Ka-Kin Cheuk is a Post-Doctoral Researcher at the Leiden University Institute for Area Studies (LIAS) and was a Postdoctoral Fellow of Global Asia at NYU Shanghai.
 He is also a Post-Doctoral Associate at the School of Anthropology and Museum Ethnography (SAME), University of Oxford.
 He completed his DPhil in Social and Cultural Anthropology at the St. Antony’s College and as a doctoral student at the University of Oxford, was affiliated with the ESRC Centre on Migration, Policy and Society (COMPAS).

 Fabrics from China to the World: Indian-Chinese Trade Encounters in a Local Chinese Marketplace (working title).
 Monograph in preparation.